zoom-studio/react-menu-list/README.md

   this.
 - `domRef`: Optional prop which is passed as the `ref` value to the MenuItem's div element.
+- `noMouseHighlight`: Optional boolean prop to make it so the MenuItem doesn't enter the highlighted state when the mouse hovers over it.
+In this case, the MenuItem only becomes highlighted if selection is moved to it with the arrow keys, and the application is expected to add its own styling using the CSS `:hover` selector to style the MenuItem when it's hovered by the mouse separately from the highlight styling.
+This allows the behavior of [Material UI's Select component](https://mui.com/material-ui/react-select/) to be emulated where the keyboard-based selection highlight is unaffected by mouse hovering.

 A MenuItem has the following public methods: